 - Disk usage

-The methodology adopted for performance testing can vary widely but the objective for performance tests remain the same.
+The methodology adopted for performance testing can vary widely, but the objective for performance tests remains the same.
 It can help demonstrate that your software system meets certain pre-defined performance criteria.
-Or it can help compare performance of two software systems.
+Or it can help compare the performance of two software systems.
 It can also help identify parts of your software system which degrade its performance.

 The basic parameters monitored during performance testing include:

-- Processor Usage - amount of time processor spends executing non-idle threads.
+- Processor Usage – an amount of time processor spends executing non-idle threads.

 - Memory use – amount of physical memory available to processes on a computer.